 The Airservices Australia Enroute Charges Payment Scheme

-The Airservices Australia Enroute Charges Payment Scheme provides a subsidy to air operators providing aeromedical services through a reimbursement of their Airservices Australia enroute air navigation charges.
+The Airservices Australia Enroute Charges Payment Scheme provides a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.

 Regional aviation refers to that part of the aviation industry that engages in scheduled commercial airline activity between regional areas or between regional areas and capital cities.
 Traditionally, regional aviation services have been identified as those airlines performing regular public transport services and whose fleets contain exclusively low capacity aircraft (38 seats or less or with a payload of 4,200 kilograms or less).
 However, Australia's regional airlines now commonly use larger aircraft.
 Some regional areas are also serviced by jet aircraft operated by major domestic airlines.